simesy/formset/README.md

 ### Use webform structure

-The code is structure almost identically to webform (and webform UI for the elements) so you can compare the overridden class in the same directory in webform module.
+The code is structured almost identically to webform and webform_ui, so you can compare the overridden classes in the same directory between each module.
-Also the admin paths are the same.
+The admin paths are the same for the same reason.

 This is not so much a technical limitation as a developer convenience trying to work out what's going on.